HeliumEdu/platform/README.md

 the same way staging and production environments are deployed, using Ansible scripts.

 ### Modules
-The Platform project is split up into several modules, all contained within this repository.
-Eventually, they should be made into Pip dependencies
-(which would also allow the Crawler project to make use of a more modular import of necessary Platform components), but they are currently simply included as sub-applications in Django.
-Still, they are independent modules that can be deployed separately, functioning on separate nodes for scalability, as needed.
+The Platform project is split up into several modules, all contained within this repository.They are independent modules that can be deployed separately, functioning on separate nodes for scalability, as needed.

 The project's base configuration is defined under `conf`.
 Application-specific configuration variables should have their application name as their prefix.